ganeshniyer/ganeshniyer.github.io/_pages/publications.md

 ## Opportunities

-### Active Projects (with opportunities for research and development collaborations)
+### Active Projects (with opportunities for research and development collaborations; Unpaid opportunities, Visa support can't be provided)
 Looking for students motivated and interested in the below active projects
 * Technological advancements for Wayang Kulit
 * Technological advancements for Kathakali